 The second semester lab course in organic chemistry covering molecular structure, stereochemistry, spectroscopy, mechanisms, reactions, and synthesis of organic compounds.
 (Formerly lab part of CHEM 273B)

-CHEM 272L with a grade of C or better OR equivalent AND CHEM 273 with a grade of C or better or concurrently enrolled in CHEM 273.
+CHEM 272L with a grade of C or better or equivalent AND CHEM 273 with a grade of C or better or concurrently enrolled in CHEM 273 OR Instructor approval.

 Civil Engineering

 CE270 - Applied Mechanics I (LEC - Lecture) Description